wp-plugins/that-was-helpful/readme.txt

 `
 /**
- * Filter the capability required to manage the settings.
+ * Filters the capability required to manage the settings.
  *
  * @param string $capability Capability required to manage the settings.
  */